Kalina Kamenova, PhD - Director, Research & Experiential Learning

 Dr. Lyuba Encheva is a digital communications expert, with interests that span a wide range of topics in the algorithmic representation of emotion, persuasive technologies, human-computer interaction, gamification, and digital humanities.
 Her research examines the impact of the ongoing digital technological restructuring of communication processes on social relations, practices and societal hierarchies.
-Lyuba hold a doctoral degree from York & Ryerson Joint Graduate Program in Communication & Culture in Toronto and has completed a SSHRC Postdoctoral Fellowship in the Decimal Lab at the Ontario Tech University in Oshawa.
+Lyuba holds a doctoral degree from York & Ryerson Joint Graduate Program in Communication & Culture in Toronto and has completed a SSHRC Postdoctoral Fellowship in the Decimal Lab at the Ontario Tech University in Oshawa.
 She is an experienced communication strategist with a knack for words and building strong relationships, who will find a myriad creative ways to tell a story.
-At Genomics4S, she manages the experiential education program in science communications and writing, which provides students from the STEM disciplines with unique opportunities to improve their employability skills and build writing portfolios.
+At Genomics4S, she supports the experiential education program in science communications and writing, which provides students from the STEM disciplines with unique opportunities to improve their employability skills and build writing portfolios.

 Experiential Learning Placements 2020